• Skip to primary navigation

 Jump to Recipe

-Bisquick sausage balls are a beloved Southern staple, perfect for tailgating and satisfying hearty appetites.
-Packed with savory flavors and easy to share, they’re the ultimate bite-sized treat for game day gatherings.
+Bisquick sausage balls are a beloved Southern staple, perfect for tailgating or a satisfying addition to a weekend brunch.
+Packed with savory flavors and easy to share, they’re the ultimate bite-sized treat.

 plate of sausage biscuit balls